 - Involving frontline practitioners can involve more work but is amply repaid in ensuring proposed changes are 'real' and do not feel imposed by staff

 - A structured approach via regularly updated workplans is time consuming but a necessary discipline and demonstrates bit-by-bit progress

 - If you get it right the change process itself can produce dividends in terms of staff morale and confidence, and hopefully also ultimately be of benefit to clients!

-Please see the supporting documents at the top of this case study for examples.
+Please see the supporting documents for examples.